Rethabile-Kgolobe/HexSoftwares_Project_Exploratory-Data-Analysis./README.md

 *   **Pairplot:** Illustrates the relationships between all pairs of features, with different colors representing different species.

-    (Ideally, you would embed the pair plot image here)

 *   **Correlation Heatmap:** Displays the correlation coefficients between numerical features.
 Darker colors indicate stronger correlations (positive or negative).

-    (Ideally, you would embed the heatmap image here)

 ### Conclusion